davegaeddert/davegaeddert/content/_readme.md

 **I don’t like mornings.**
 Never have,
-and I'm not sure I ever will.
+and doubt I ever will.
 If something is scheduled for the morning, then I will be there and have no problem with that.
 Otherwise,
-I don't set an alarm and have to concrete time that I plan to be at work.
+I don't set an alarm and have no concrete time that I plan to be at work.
-I wake up when I'm ready,
-or in recent years,
-when my family needs me to.
 That said,
 I'm usually working by 9 or 10am on most days.